Mupa1/tasty-recipes/README.md

 To get a copy up and running follow these simple example steps:-
 - Clone `https://github.com/Mupa1/tasty.git` to your local machine.
-- Run `npm install` to install dependancies.
+- Run `npm install` to install dependencies.
 - Run `npm start` to view the app live on your browser.

-To make changes open tasty folder in you favorite editor.
+To make changes open the tasty folder in your favorite editor.
-- Navigate to src folder to make any changes.
+- Navigate to the src folder to make any changes.
 - Run `npm start` to preview changes live on your browser.
 - When you finish your changes, run `npm run build` to create the production files to the dist folder.